International Postgraduate Research Scholarship Eligibility

 Applicants will only be shortlisted and considered for international research scholarships when all of the following criteria are met:

-- First Class Honours [equivalence] is attained (refer to the 'Common Questions' towards the bottom of this page for more information about honours degrees); and
+- Australian Honours [equivalence] is attained (refer to the 'Common Questions' towards the bottom of this page for more information about honours degrees); and

 - Where autonomous sanctions apply the University must gain approval from the relevant authorities to offer admission before shortlisting for scholarships.

-- International applicants must not hold a research qualification regarded by the University of Adelaide to be equivalent to an Australian Research Doctorate degree or, if undertaking a Research Masters degree, not hold a research qualification regarded by the University of Adelaide to be equivalent to or higher than an Australian Research Masters degree.
+- NOTE: International applicants who hold a research qualification regarded by the University of Adelaide to be equivalent to an Australian Research Doctorate degree or, if undertaking a Research Masters degree, who hold a research qualification regarded by the University of Adelaide to be equivalent to or higher than an Australian Research Masters degree, will only be eligible to be considered for Australian Government Research Training Program Scholarships (only offered in Round 1 annually).

 Please note that failure to supply mandatory documentation may mean that you miss the deadlines for scholarship consideration.
 It may also result in administrative withdrawal of your application.